How to Create Recovery Database In Exchange 2016? Step By Step Guide

 2. Mailbox Recovery

-When the retention period of deleted Exchange mailboxes expires, then also user can recover the individual mailbox from backup by using recovery database.
-Then user can copy the extracted data from the restored mailbox to the target folder or merge it to the another mailbox.
+When the retention period of deleted Exchange mailboxes expires, the user can also recover the individual mailbox from backup by using a recovery database.
+The user can copy the extracted data from the restored mailbox to the target folder or merge it into another mailbox.

 3. Specific Item Recovery

-User can restore the data from backup which is deleted or purged.
+Users can restore the data from the backup which is deleted or purged.

 Note: Recovery database cannot be used restore multiple database and entire Exchange Server.

-How to Create Recovery Database in Exchange 2016?
+How to Create an Exchange 2016 Recovery Database?

-Step 1: Restore Exchange Database From Window Server Backup
+Step 1.
+Restore Exchange Database From Windows Server Backup

 The first and foremost thing to do is to use the Windows Server backup to restore Exchange database.